vikaskushwah-tudip/Assignment/README.md

 2. Select a menu item from the menu list
 3. Click "Delete menu item" button

 ###Manage Table
-1.Click "Manage Table" Button on the left
+1. Click "Manage Table" Button on the left
-2.Click "Add new Table" button
+2. Click "Add new Table" button
 3. Fill in all information and click OK

-###Manage Booking
+###Manage Table
-1.Click "Manage Booking" Button on the left
+1. Click "Manage Booking" Button on the left
-2.Click "Add new Bookin" button
+2. Click "Add new Booking" button
 3. Fill in all information and click OK